ie3ul2df/BookMySpot/README.md

 ### Third-Party APIs

-- Google Maps API for map features: [Google Maps API](https://developers.google.com/maps)
+- Google Maps API for map features, will be added in the next releases: [Google Maps API](https://developers.google.com/maps)
-- Stripe API for payments: [Stripe API](https://stripe.com/docs/api)
+- Stripe API for payments, will be added in the next releases: [Stripe API](https://stripe.com/docs/api)

-### Licenses

-- MIT License for open-source libraries: [MIT License](https://opensource.org/licenses/MIT)

 ### Tools & Software